Esalen Institute: Esalen Massage and Bodywork Association

+Board of Directors

+Key figures include Dave Morin as Chairman, alongside trustees such as William Donius, Annabel Teal, Charles M. Stang, Jeffrey Kripal, Justin Michael Williams,.
+Gordon Wheeler has served as President till 2025, with historical leaders like Michael Murphy as Cofounder and Chair Emeritus.

 Past initiatives and projects

 Esalen Institute has sponsored many research initiatives, educational projects, and invitational conferences.
 The Big Sur facility has been used for these events, as well as other locations, including international sites.